Jennifer Yee, Mechanical Engineering, Assistant Softball Coach

 Yee, from North Delta, British Columbia has hit in the heart of Canada’s national team order for several years.
 The lefty-swinging Yee was one of the stars of the national team's bronze-medal effort at the 2010 world championships in Venezuela.
 That same year, she led the NCAA in batting average after connecting at a .568 clip in 62 games as a senior with Georgia Tech.
 The 5-foot-6 Yee was also part of the Canadian squad that finished fourth at the 2008 Beijing Games.

-Yee is pursuing a graduate degree in mechanical engineering
+Yee pursued a graduate degree in mechanical engineering

 , spending much of her time here on a computer, simulating how bats of assorted materials react to pitches of various velocities.
 She is also an assistant coach on the UMass Lowell softball team